404Yeti/dvca/README.md

 Deploy to Heroku/VPS

-💡 Credits
+Credits

-Created by Robbie (@yourhandle)
+Created by 404Yeti

 Inspired by DVWA, Juice Shop, and hacker playgrounds everywhere.
 Built to teach and break things.

-🏁 FLAG EXAMPLE
+FLAG EXAMPLE

 DVCA{Y0u_4r3_4dm1n_H3ck3r}

-🔓 Disclaimer
+Disclaimer

 This application is purposely insecure.
 DO NOT deploy it in a production environment.
 It is for educational, ethical hacking, and red team training purposes only.